vinayplusj/data-transformation/GoogleSQL/user-level-data-from-ga4-bigquery.md

 ## Next Improvements would be

 * Conversion summaries per user
-* Filter out based on consent and privacy choices and policies
+* Filter out data based on consent and privacy choices and policies
 * Create cohort-ready snapshots

 ---